 It's known as the 'artificial pancreas' because it monitors and adjusts insulin levels just as the pancreas does in people without diabetes.

-The technology has the potential to change lives, making living with diabetes easier and helping people achieve more stable blood glucose levels.
+The technology has the potential to change lives, making living with diabetes easier and helping people achieve more stable blood sugar levels.

 Where it all began

-In 1977 we purchased the UK’s first artificial pancreas to help Professor Sir George Alberti stabilise blood glucose levels for people with Type 1 diabetes during surgery and childbirth.
+In 1977 we purchased the UK’s first artificial pancreas to help Professor Sir George Alberti stabilise blood sugar levels for people with Type 1 diabetes during surgery and childbirth.

 It was the size of a filing cabinet.
 Since then we've carried on backing research to improve this technology, and have seen exciting advances.